Diseases, Pet Care Basics, Shelter and Rescue Resources, Vaccines

 How to Give An Intranasal Vaccination for Dogs and Cats

-Intranasal vaccines, such as Bordetella, are dripped into the animal's nose.
+How do you give an intranasal vaccine for dogs and cats?
+Intranasal vaccines, such as Bordetella Intranasal, are dripped into the dog's nose.
 Watch step-by-step how to give an intranasal vaccination.

 How to Give A SubQ Injection Vaccination for Dogs and Cats